Written by Rene Malalri

 - telecommunications companies

 More and more companies are spending their resources on business phone systems.
-They realize communication plays a vital role in enhancing customer service experience and relationship and employee productivity.
+They realize communication plays a vital role in enhancing customer service experience and relationships and employee productivity.

 The office phone system sector is seen to expand in the next couple of years.
 According to the Global Market Insights 2019 report, the worldwide VoIP phone system market size was $20 billion in 2018.
 The total value is expected to increase to around $55 billion in 2025.